andrewmd5/Strike/README.md

 ### Final Notes

 This project will be updated to suck less, contribute if you want.
+Big thanks to http://dmxt.org/portfolio/ for helping with the designs.